 - Stem cells

-Dr. Jeschke has been caring for burn patients and conducting research in the field of burns for nearly 20 years, and in that time has published more than 220 peer-reviewed articles and has authored several books and chapters on burn care.
+Dr. Jeschke has been caring for burn patients and conducting research in the field of burns for nearly 20 years, and in that time has published more than 320 peer-reviewed articles and has authored several books and chapters on burn care.
 The quality of his research is reflected by his funding.
 He has been funded continuously since 2000 by the German Research Council, National Institutes of Health, Shriners Hospital for Children and foundations.
-He was recently awarded grants from the Canada Foundation for Innovation and the Canadian Institutes of Health Research.
+He was recently awarded grants from the Canada Foundation for Innovation and the Canadian Institutes of Health Research (CIHR).

 Dr. Jeschke has won numerous awards for teaching and research, including the prestigious Fellow Award of the American Surgical Association Foundation; first prize poster presentation, American Burn Association; Surgery Specialty Award; Society of Critical Care Medicine; Von-Langenbeck-Prize from the German College of Surgeons; Prize for the best scientific work from the German College of Surgeons, Critical Care Chapter; Dr. Werner Fekl Förderprize of the German Society of Critical Care Medicine; best scientific presentation at the first world meeting of the Surgical Infection Society; wound healing prize, German College of Surgeons; Otto-Götze Prize of the Bavarian Society of Surgery; Johann-Nepomuk-von-Nussbaum Prize der Bayerischen Gesellschaft für Chirurgie; and American College of Surgeons Committee on Trauma, Region VI.
-Winner Residents Award and selected for presentation at the National Competition, Washington DC (1998).
+Winner of the Residents Award and selected for presentation at the National Competition in Washington DC (1998).

 We also study various potential perturbations to improve the cellular stress response which can be rapidly implemented in the clinical arena.
 We also study new techniques to cover the wounds of a severely burned patient, not only with the patient's own skin, but also using adult stem cells.